LukeGrahamLandry/franca/devlog.md

 could declare a fake `__return` in scope.rs? maybe that's the dumbest option (affectionate).
 (end plan)

+So problem with passing it into a closure (like trying to implement break for fn while), renumber doesn't do constants cause they're like in the sky hashmap already. but you can't just make it runtime because emit_bc needs to be const or it doesn't know where to jump to. and i forgot closure args can't be const yet because of that same renumbering thing.

 ## syntax tweaks (May 8)

 - Made '=>' instead of '=' in function declaration mean capturing.